Table of contents

-This aqueous secretion, produced by the glands of the cervix, is mainly composed of:
+This aqueous secretion is produced by the glands of the cervix.
+It is mainly composed of:

-Vaginal discharge consists of a bacteria flora (mainly lactobacilli) with acidic pH (3.8 – 4.5), which regulates the expulsion of dead cells or foreign bodies and acts as a protective barrier against possible diseases.
+This vaginal discharge consists of a bacteria flora (mainly lactobacilli) with an acidic pH between 3.8 – 4.5.
+This helps to regulates the expulsion of dead cells and foreign bodies from the vagina, acting as a protective barrier against possible infections.

-- Antibiotics, contraceptives and corticosteroids tend to thicken the flow.
+- While taking antibiotics, contraceptives or corticosteroids: Antibiotics, contraceptives and corticosteroids tend to thicken the vaginal flow.

-- After physical exercise, more mucus discharge is common, as a result of activating the circulation.
+- After exercise: It’s common to have more mucus discharge after physical exercise as a result of activating the circulation.

-- Before and after sex, the increase in blood supply to the vagina results in an increase in lubrication.
+- Before and after sex: The increase in blood supply to the vagina during sex results in an increase in lubrication.

-- Periods of life of less sexual activity, such as childhood or menopause, generate less flow production.
+- During periods of less sexual activity: During periods of life such as childhood or menopause, you generate less flow production.

 Lubrication and sex

-The vaginal walls are also responsible for female lubrication with a dual purpose:
+The vaginal walls are responsible for lubrication with an interesting dual purpose:

 - To facilitate penetration and make the sexual act more pleasant.

-- To house and extend the life of sperm to contribute to a possible conception.
+- To house and extend the life of sperm during a possible conception.

-Squalane, present in vaginal discharge, is the natural lubricant par excellence.
-It has been discovered that, in addition to its anti-cancer properties, shark liver has high doses of this substance, used to manufacture lubricants.
-If vaginal dryness exists, sexual intercourse can become painful, leading couples to stop practising it.
+Squalane, present in vaginal discharge, is the the female body’s natural lubricant par excellence, plus it has anti-cancer properties too!
+It has even been discovered that shark liver has high doses of this substance and is used as a key ingredient to manufacture most lubricants.
+Without lubrication, it can cause vaginal dryness and make sexual intercourse painful.

-The following can negatively affect the volume of the flow and compromise vaginal well-being:
+If you notice vaginal dryness during sex, it could be due to following factors which can all negatively affect the volume of the flow and compromise your vaginal health:

-- vaginal showers causing an imbalance in vaginal pH.
+- Overcleaning, causing an imbalance in vaginal pH